frdr/hpl/README.md

 ```

 That's right.
 For "hello world!", we need _exactly_ 0 characters.
-No other language is that efficient.
+No other language is that efficient!

 With a language that's perfect at "hello world!", the search for your next project's programming language ends here!